Burning ‘forever chemicals’ emerges as industry flash point

 “For me it’s almost like a David and Goliath-type of story,” she said, “with the David being the people and Goliath being Covanta and all the agencies who have a vested interest financially in being able to make more profits off…[burning] garbage and other substances in environmental justice communities.”

-Palmer Chambliss and others in Rahway said the situation felt familiar: a company and government officials exposing a lower-income Black community to potential toxins.
+Palmer Chambliss and others in Rahway said the situation felt familiar: a company and government officials exposing a lower-income Black community to potential toxics.
 They were also alarmed by the prior incident in Cohoes.
 “As an African-American, I always know that everything is never okay, everything is never alright, that we must always be suspicious and constant and questioning,” Palmer Chambliss said.

 That pushback came as New Jersey moved forward with an environmental justice bill, one with significant permit implications for waste sites.
 That legislation has been a major part of Gov. Phil Murphy’s agenda, coinciding with heightened national attention to systemic racism.